SimplisticCode/Co-simulation-Verifier/README.md

 The scenarios in these directories are translated to the Uppaal model that can be verified using Uppaal (We have tested it using version 4.1.24) by the `scenario_verifier-assembly-*.jar`.
 [Code and build instructions for the jar](https://github.com/INTO-CPS-Association/Scenario-Verifier).

 The translation of the examples to Uppaal can be performed using the shell script `generateUppaal.sh`.
-This script requires java to be in the path.
+This script requires Java 11 or higher to be in the system environment.

 The Generated Uppaal models can be found in [Uppaal-models](https://github.com/SimplisticCode/Co-simulation-Verifier/tree/master/Uppall-models).
 This is divided into two different folders `examples` and `should_fail`.